-The archaeological site of the Acropolis opens its doors to the public from sunrise to sunset, which means that the opening hours depend on the season of your visit.
+The Acropolis Athens opens its doors to the public from sunrise to sunset, which means that the opening hours depend on the season of your visit.
 In the summertime, the opening hours are from 08:00 to 19:00, while in the winter, they are from 08:00 to 17:00, with the last admission taking place at 16:30.

 Of course, there are a number of days when the archaeological site remains closed, and these are the following:

 - 1 January: closed

 - 25 March: closed

 - Easter Sunday: closed

 Can I ensure skip-the-line access to the Acropolis?

 If you opt for one of our Acropolis tours, we can provide you with repurchased Acropolis tickets that will help you avoid the huge line that forms at the ticket house, especially during the summer months.
 However, on the basis of new legislation, all minors under the age of 18 need to show their ID or passport to confirm their age in order to enter the archaeological site.